On a scale of one to 36, how much are you dying to find the best ACT prep resources?

 There’s lots of general standardized test prep advice out there (you’ll find a bunch of it below too).
 But just remember that the resources you choose in your ACT prep journey are only as effective as you allow them to be.
 There is no magic method to get that elusive 36 on the ACT.

 No two students study exactly the same, so just because one test prep tool or resource raised your friend’s score by 5 points doesn’t mean it will have the same impact for you.
 Be consistent in your test prep and choose the methods that work best for you!

 Finally, try to relax and reduce your test stress.
 You got this.
 And when you go in to take the actual ACT, stay cool, do your best, and remember: these scores do not define you!
 Happy test prepping!

 What tools and resources are you using to prepare for the ACT (or any standardized admission test, for that matter)?
 Did we find the best ones for you?
-If not, you gotta let us know in the comments.
+If not, you gotta let us know on social media.